 Besides the elimination of the tariffs, there are a number of other key benefits to businesses operating under the terms of the Thailand-Australia Free Trade Agreement.
 The agreement provides more open access to the service markets in Thailand by Australian companies, as well as a commitment to the future liberalization of two-way services trade.
 Australian investors now have greater access to opportunities in Thailand, with majority Australian shareholding permitted in certain business sectors, such as construction services, maritime cargo services, mining operations, restaurants and hotels, and others listed in the agreement.

-Rights of Australian direct investors are protected, such as the right to transfer their funds out of Thailand when they wish, as well as the right to seek the impartial resolution of any dispute that may arise with Thai authorities, in relation to their investments.
+Rights of Australian direct investors are protected, such as the right to transfer their funds out of Thailand when they wish, as well as the right to seek the impartial resolution of any dispute that may arise with Thai authorities in relation to their investments.

-Visas and other requirements for the temporary entry of Australian business persons into Thailand are facilitated under the terms of the agreement.
+Visas and other requirements for the temporary entry of Australian businesspersons into Thailand are facilitated under the terms of the agreement.
 The application process is streamlined, including access to one-stop visa and work permit processes.
-A longer term of stay is permitted for business visa holders as well.
+A longer-term of stay is permitted for business visa holders as well.

-Certain criteria regarding the qualifications of persons having the right to request a business operations certificate under TAFTA have also been set out.
+Certain criteria regarding qualifications of the persons having the right to request a business operations certificate under TAFTA have also been set out.

 The applicant's company must also show a debt-to-equity ratio no greater than 3:1.
-There are 18 types of businesses covered by Thailand Australia Free Trade Agreement, ranging from land and marine mining to telecommunications consulting services.
+There are 18 types of businesses covered by the Thailand Australia Free Trade Agreement, ranging from land and marine mining to telecommunications and consulting services.
 Share ownership percentages for Australian and Thai nationals vary by the type of business involved.
-For more information on the benefits and opportunities available under the TAFTA Certificate for your company feel free to contact us for a FREE first consultation.
+For more information on the benefits and opportunities available under the TAFTA Certificate for your company, feel free to contact us for a FREE first consultation.